vilijur/acnl-translated/README.md

 Any and all suggestions are welcome!
 Just make a [new Issue](https://github.com/vilijur/acnl-translated/issues/new) with the `enhancement` tag.
 Don't be vauge, though.

 ### Why is it taking so long for something to get done?
-I'm the only one working on this (as of now, very likely to change), as a hobby.
+Only I and a friend of mine are working on this, as a hobby.
 It's for fun, and nothing more.
 Plus, basiaclly everything is self taught.
-Of coruse, with one person working on changing all the text in a text heavy game like Animal Crossing: New Leaf, it's gonna take a while for things to get done.
-Not to mention, it also depends on my mood for that day (or if I've burnt myself out or not).
+Of coruse, with two people who don't know what they are doing sometimes working on changing all the text in a text heavy game like Animal Crossing: New Leaf, it's gonna take a while for things to get done.

 ### How do I keep up to date on the project?
 [On this here Twitter account, ran, owned and entirely made by me!
 No phone number required!](https://twitter.com/translatijur)